Updated: October 29, 2022

-- Latest Academic Transcripts
+- Latest Academic Transcript;

 - Valid Official Certificate of English Language Proficiency, such as TOEFL or IELTS (please refer to the list of university options for the English level required by each university.
 If the university does not request a specific English language certificate or a particular English proficiency level, any certificate of English proficiency is still required.
-For prospective IISMA applicants, please refer to the minimum requirement as stated in the eligibility).
+For prospective IISMA applicants, please refer to the minimum requirement as stated in the eligibility);

-STEP 2: Selection and Documents Check by IRO ITB
+STEP 2: Selection by IRO ITB

 - For IISMA, IRO ITB will process the recommendation / nomination letter from the Vice Rector for Academic and Student Affairs (WRAM) for each student selected to continue the application process.